Aldin Ayo: Collegiate record

+Professional record

 Political career

 As a politician, Ayo has served as city councilor of Sorsogon City for two terms since 2010.
 He was supposed to run for his third term of office in the upcoming 2016 elections, however he backed out due to personal and family reasons.
 He later had a change of heart and still ran for councilor, which he won in 2016 elections.

-Currently, he heads several committees on Trade, Commerce and Industry as well as Agriculture and Food.
+He headed several committees on Trade, Commerce and Industry as well as Agriculture and Food.
 He is affiliated with the Nationalist People's Coalition.